 Do you have one or more of the symptoms described above?
 If you do, it is best to visit your health care provider to discuss your symptoms and possibly get a blood test for high glucose levels.
 If you are over 40 years old and have siblings with diabetes (even if you don’t have symptoms), you should get routine blood glucose checks.

 The blood test will tell you if you have normal levels of glucose in your blood.
 If your blood glucose level is higher or lower than what is considered normal, you could have diabetes.
 Because everyone is unique, normal blood glucose levels are slightly different for everyone.
 The good news is there are general guidelines for normal blood glucose levels.

-Blood glucose is measured in milligrams (mg) per deciliter (dL), and guidelines for blood glucose concentration are determined generally before and after you have had a meal.
+In the US, blood glucose is measured in milligrams per deciliter (mg/dL), and guidelines for blood glucose concentration are determined generally before and after you have had a meal.
 Your blood glucose level two hours after a meal should be less than 180 mg/dL.
 Blood glucose levels before a meal (fasting blood sugar) should be between 80 and 130 mg/dL.

 What Happens After Diabetes Diagnosis?